getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 <img src="fig2.png">

-Recall this figure from earlier, which shows not only delegation from an object `Foo.prototype` to another object, but from `Foo.prototype` to `Bar.prototype`, which somewhat resembles the concept of Parent-Child class inheritance. *Resembles*, except of course for the direction of the arrows, which show these are delegation links rather than copy operations.
+Recall this figure from earlier, which shows not only delegation from an object (aka, "instance") `a1` to object `Foo.prototype`, but from `Bar.prototype` to `Foo.prototype`, which somewhat resembles the concept of Parent-Child class inheritance. *Resembles*, except of course for the direction of the arrows, which show these are delegation links rather than copy operations.

 And, here's how we create such links in JS: